 Adequate funding and staffing are essential for the SEC to manage the growing complexity and volatility in U.S. markets, especially considering the previous Administration's reductions in SEC personnel.
 It is crucial that the SEC receives the necessary resources to address long-neglected investor protection challenges in our capital markets.
-This includes funding to hire new personnel, including technologists and economists, professionals with expertise in areas of financial risks related to climate change, artificial intelligence, and cybersecurity.
+This includes funding to hire new personnel to replace the over hundreds of employees who have retired in the past few months.
+The SEC also needs to hire technologists and economists, professionals with expertise in areas of financial risks related to climate change, artificial intelligence, crypto currency, and cybersecurity.
+Additional funding is also needed to replenish SEC's Student Loan Repayment program.
 Additional funding is also necessary to expand the SEC's Office of Investor Advocate so that all investors, including retail investors, have a voice at the SEC, as well as to expand the Office of Minority and Women Inclusion (OMWI) so that it may play a greater role in the SEC's policymaking process to ensure that underserved populations are sufficiently represented both within the agency and the financial services industry at large.

-Among several important priorities, \$2.594 billion will bolster the SEC's important rulemaking agenda, which is moving at a thoughtful and deliberate pace.
-This includes efforts to: rigorously defend and implement the recently finalized climate disclosure framework, as well as other Environmental, Social and Governance (ESG) matters, such as exposure to risks related to human capital management and employee diversity, political spending, cybersecurity threats, foreign tax reporting, and supply chain disruptions.
+Among several important priorities, \$2.594 billion will bolster the SEC's important rulemaking agenda.
 SEC needs funding to also ensure shareholders' ability to engage with the companies they invest in, including safeguarding shareholders' fundamental right to submit and resubmit proposals, and protecting the independence of proxy voting advice.
-Full-funding is also necessary to provide enhanced transparency in the private funds space; reform deficiencies in equities market structure highlighted by this Committee following the GameStop trading event; and hold accountable those responsible for investor harm during the 2020-2022 growth of special purpose acquisition companies (SPACs), which have supplanted the traditional initial public offering (IPO) and present novel investor, legal and accounting issues.
+Full-funding is also necessary to provide enhanced transparency in the private funds space; reform deficiencies in equities market structure highlighted by this Committee following the GameStop trading event.
 It is also important that the SEC invest in its own technology and regulatory infrastructure, including completion of the Electronic Data Gathering, Analysis, and Retrieval Modernization project and ensuring the Consolidated Audit Trail is fully operational.
 For these reasons, Democrats support the full allocation to the Reserve Fund created in the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) and is specifically designed to support multi-year investments in I.T. projects.

 While the SEC has broad authorities to regulate the offer and sale of securities and to regulate intermediaries, including trading platforms within the digital assets industry, the agency continues to face stiff resistance by crypto industry participants to register and become compliant with the securities laws and rules that have protected investors for decades.
-The SEC's requested funding level will bolster its ability to protect investors and customers from noncompliant digital assets entities.
+The SEC's requested funding level will bolster its ability to protect investors in digital assets, and allow it to craft additional rules to protect crypto investors and support crypto and Web3 capital formation.